Thomas & Mercer | 2018

 It took a while for me to get into this one because I found the writing protracted and a bit heavy-handed when it came to trying to explain the characters.
 Perhaps that’s because it’s a standalone novel.
 Perhaps it was to up the emotional reactions to the ending.
 I don’t know.
-But the flow just wasn’t as smooth or engaging as I usually gravitate towards.
+But the flow just wasn’t as smooth or engaging as what I usually gravitate towards.

-This criticism only applies to the personal side of the story, because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader is only told about them later.
+This criticism only applies to the personal side of the plot because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader is only told about them later.
 It didn’t feel as though these big, dramatic murders were given the right amount of attention or emotional relevance.

-This book focussed pretty heavily on the characters and their home lives, and so there was a feeling of imbalance to the story.
-By the 50% mark, things started to pick up in terms of speed and interesting events, but I still found the chapters too wordy and the POV of Dominic to be a little too self-indulgent, which became boring.
+This book focussed pretty heavily on the characters and their home lives, so there was a feeling of imbalance in the story.
+By the 50% mark, things started to pick up, but I still found the chapters too wordy and the POV of Dominic to be a little too self-indulgent, which became boring.

-Overall, though there was a very dark and emotionally heavy theme running through this book.
+Overall, there was a very dark and emotionally heavy theme running through this book.
 Whether it was the personal circumstances of having a dead sister and raising her Downs Syndrome daughter, or how that sister died.
-An unstoppable degenerative disease, or the motive for the murders, which once revealed, had me feeling sorry for the killer in a way.
-Or at least sorry for the way life works out and the pain of losing someone you love.
+An unstoppable degenerative disease, or the motive for the murders, which once revealed, had me feeling sorry for the killer – or at least sorry for the pain of losing someone you love.

 And then there was the ending.
-Sure, it was a fucking serious boob punch of a shocker, but it was also depressing AF.
-I mean, seriously.
-I had to go back and read it again just to make sure that shit was real.
-It was a ‘that couldn’t actually be what happened’ double-take.
+Sure, it was a fucking serious boob punch of a shocker, but it was also depressing as all hell.
+I mean, honestly, I had to go back and read it again just to make sure that shit was real.
+It was a ‘that couldn’t actually be a two-headed sheep’ kind of double-take.